nicotsou/nicotsou.com/content/blog/tltr-typescript-nulish-coalescing/index.md

 volume ??
 0.25
 ```

-It basically says; if you get a valid value, just use it instead of falling back to the falsy one.
+It basically says: if you get a valid value, just use it instead of falling back to the falsy one.
 And it protects us from many issues.

 ---